raquo/Laminar/README.md

 What happens before `prettyColorStream` emitted its first event?
 To understand that, we need a primer on Airstream reactive variables:

 - **EventStream** is a lazy Observable without current value.
 It represents events that happen over time.
-Philosophically, there is no such thing as a "current event" or "initial event", so streams ahve no initial value.
+Philosophically, there is no such thing as a "current event" or "initial event", so streams have no initial value.

 - **Signal** is like EventStream, but with current value.
 Signal represents a value over time, it always has a current value, and therefore it must have an initial value.